Caster Solutions for Concrete Manufacturing and Handling

 2. Abrasion-Resistant Treads

-3. Sealed Bearings and Enclosed Rigs
+3. Sealed Bearings and Raceways

 Dust kills bearings.
 A sealed design protects internal movement mechanisms, reducing maintenance and dramatically extending caster life.